 Evans Magnetic Head Drum Key Review

-The overall design is excellent.
+I found the overall design to be excellent.
 It is drop-forged for extreme durability and it’s rattle-free.
 This means it fits tightly over the tension rod and it won’t fall out or make noise whilst you play.

 I also love that this drum key has a knurled knob on the top that is easy to spin for fast head-changes.
 This combined with the magnetic head makes this the perfect drum key for serious drummers, and it would be an awesome gift for a drummer in your life, too.